Potat0SSack/eggbask/README.md

 # Installation
 Make a folder somewhere, name it whatever and drop the script in there.
 Why have a seperate folder?
 Cause the script makes it's own folders and idk just don't forget about the folder it creates otherwise put it wherever you want.

 After that just run the script in a terminal, it should print out an automatic help list with all commands listed.
-From there just add an emulator via `addemu`, optionally add a rom folder for convinience via `addromfolder` and finally, run the roms you want via `runrom`.
+From there just add an emulator via `add emu`, optionally add a rom folder for convinience via `add romfolder` and finally, run the roms you want via `run rom`.
 Have fun!